-Program Name: Program Name: Parents as Teachers Program s Program Evide Evidence Based Y N-National Registry FY2018 Provider Name: I Provider Name: Housing Opportunities Inc. ties Inc. Yearl Yearly Cost: \$32,376 ,376 LSAA; Salt Lake County ounty Goal Factors Focus Population oulation Strategies Outcomes C S Ĭ. Short Long Logic Reduce the risk for future Marijuana Family Management 35 families w nine public h 35 families with children 0-5 living in the nine public housing communities for low- living in the ities for low- As described by NREP the Parents as Teachers 85% of participants who Reduce lifetime Marijuana use and alcohol use in households with Pro-social involvement in the income famili The Housing income families owned and managed by The Housing Authority of the County of nanaged by County of Program consists of the following four attend 70% of the home visits graders from Family Attachment Personal Visits family management 2023 Personal visits consist of skills from 70% Alcohol use 45 minute, monthly in among 10th from the Parents as participants who 28.9% to 20% in are appropriate for the the home visits 2023 child's development and age.
-Parent educators will increase their are able to build rapport pro-social child development and the family from parenting practices.
-The parent educator is also 70% to 90% able to engage in 85% of such as book reading attend 70% of
+Program Name: I Program Name: Parents as Teachers Program s Program Evide Evidence Based Y N -National Registry FY2018 Provider Name: I Provider Name: Housing Opportunities Inc. ties Inc. Year Yearly Cost: \$32,376 .,376 LSAA; Salt Lake County ounty Goal Factors Focus Population pulation Strategies Outcomes C IN 1 Short Long Logic Reduce the risk for future Marijuana Family Management 35 families w 35 families with children 0-5 living in the nine public housing communities for low- living in the As described by NREP the Parents as Teachers 85% of participants who Reduce lifetime Marijuana use and alcohol use in households with involvement in the The Housing income families owned and managed by The Housing Authority of the County of managed by County of Program consists of the following four attend /0% of the home visits graders from children 0-5 Tamily and community Salt Lake. components: will increase their family 17.2% to 10% in 2023 Family Attachment Personal Visits management Dodino lifetimo Personal visits consist of to 90% Alcohol use 45 minute, monthly in among 10 th from the Parents as participants who 28.9% to 20% in Teachers curriculum that attend 70% of 2023 child's development and will increase their age.
+Parent educators opportunity for with the family, discuss involvement in child development and the family from parenting practices.
+The parent educator is also 70% to 90% able to engage in 85% of parent-child activities attend 70% of